Skip the Coverage Gap: Maintaining Diabetes Care While Changing Insurance

 Mark in your calendar when you need to cancel COBRA

-Catastrophic plans: A Catastrophic health plan offers coverage mainly for avoiding high costs as a result of getting seriously sick or injured.
-These plans have low monthly premiums but very high deductibles ($7,900 for 2019) and provide coverage for the same essential health benefits as other Marketplace plans, preventive services, and at least three primary care visits per year.
+Catastrophic plans: A Catastrophic Health Plan offers coverage mainly for avoiding high costs as a result of getting seriously sick or injured.
+These plans have low monthly premiums but very high deductibles ($8,150 for 2020) and provide coverage for the same essential health benefits as other Marketplace plans, preventive services, and at least three primary care visits per year.
 Anyone under 30 years old can enroll in a Catastrophic plan but those over 30 must qualify for a “hardship exemption” in order to enroll.
-Hardship exemptions for 2019 are detailed here and anyone who experienced hardship beyond the situations detailed can apply for an exemption by explaining their individual situation here.
+Hardship exemptions are detailed here, and anyone who experienced hardship beyond the situations detailed can apply for an exemption by explaining their individual situation here.
 Though Catastrophic plans are more geared toward serious life circumstances, particularly related to not being able to afford health insurance due to an abrupt change in one’s financial or life situation, you may want to explore this option as you are deciding which option to choose.

-Join a spouse’s or a parent’s plan: If you have a parent living and you are under 26 or have a spouse with employer-based or Marketplace coverage, consider joining their plan either temporarily or for an extended period if possible.
-If the spouse or parent is on a Marketplace plan, you have the right to enroll in their plan without waiting until the next enrollment period, as this situation counts as a “qualifying life event.”
+Join a spouse’s or a parent’s plan: If you are under 26 and have a parent living or have a spouse with employer-based or Marketplace coverage, consider joining their plan either temporarily or for an extended period if possible.
+If your parent or spouse is on a Marketplace plan, you have the right to enroll in their plan without waiting until the next enrollment period, as this situation counts as a “qualifying life event.”
 Similarly, companies are typically required to offer the spouse an opportunity to enroll in their insurance plan at any time – even outside of the company’s specific enrollment period – if the spouse has lost coverage under another employer plan.

 Consider alternative options for children: If you have children who are your dependents and it looks like it will be too expensive to cover them through your temporary plan (whether through COBRA or the Marketplace), you may be able to obtain coverage through the federal Children’s Health Insurance Program (CHIP) for little to no cost during the transition.
 CHIP offers coverage for children in families that earn too much money to qualify for Medicaid and covers pregnant women in some states.
 Be aware that some states may impose a waiting period for three months or more from the date when the child was last covered by your employer-based plan, so this may not be the best option as you will still have a gap.
 Check your state’s policies here.